this post has been updated

-So we’ll focus on the two major party platforms and see what they say about health care.
 My intent is to present a non-partisan review since this blog does not endorse any party or candidate.
 If my reviews seem biased toward any specific viewpoint, that is unintentional.

 I’ll summarize what I consider the highlights but encourage you to read the entire documents.
 I’ll include points that express the party’s positions as well as its proposals.

 The photos are for illustration only and are not associated with the platform or the party.

 This party platform was voted on and passed by the membership at the Democratic National Convention in Philadelphia in 2016.
 The platform re-approved at the 2020 Democratic National Convention.